 - 1. Inverted Skills: - a.
 Non airborne skills are allowed (Example: headstand). - b.
+Airborne inverted skills with hand support are not allowed while holding articles of clothing (e.g. used for choreography purposes). - c.
 Airborne skills with hand support that land in a perpendicular inversion or shoulder inversion are allowed. - 2.
 Skills with hip over head rotation: - a.
 That include hand support must use hand(s) free of any materials in supporting hand(s) for the skill.
 (Exception: forward rolls and backward rolls are allowed.) - b.
 Non airborne skills are allowed. - c.
 Airborne skills with hand support are allowed provided the skill is limited to 2 consecutive hip over head rotation skills. - d.
 Airborne skills without hand support are allowed provided all of the following: - i.
 Involves no more than one twisting transition. - ii.
 Does not connect to another skill that is airborne with hip over head rotation without hand support. - iii.
 Are / is limited to 2 consecutive hip over head rotation skill(s). - 3.
 Simultaneous tumbling over or under another athlete that includes hip over head rotation by both athletes is not allowed. - 4.
-Only drops (airborne) to the shoulder, back or seat are permitted provided that the height of the airborne individual does not exceed hip level (Clarification: Drops directly to the knee, thigh, front or head are not allowed). - 5.
-Landing in a push-up position may involve any jump.
+Only drops (airborne) to the shoulder, back or seat are permitted provided that the height of the airborne skill does not exceed hip level (Clarification: Drops directly to the knee, thigh, front or head are not allowed). - 5.
+Landing in a push-up position from an airborne skill in which the legs start in front of the body and swing behind while holding article(s) of clothing (e.g. used for choreography purposes) is not allowed.

-B. Executed in Pairs or Groups:
+B. Performed in Pairs or Groups: